digiaonline/react-boilerplate/docs/01-coding-conventions.md

 Arrow functions (or function expressions) are more convenient than traditional functions, especially when [currying](https://www.sitepoint.com/currying-in-functional-javascript/), because you do not need to add a `return` statement for each nested function and you can even omit the curly brackets for one-line functions.

-**NOTE:** Functions that are defined using the `function` keyword (or named functions) are [hoisted](https://www.sitepoint.com/back-to-basics-javascript-hoisting/) to the top of the scope, which means that you can invoke them even before they are defined.
+**Note:** Functions that are defined using the `function` keyword (also known as named functions) are [hoisted](https://www.sitepoint.com/back-to-basics-javascript-hoisting/) to the top of the scope, which means that you can invoke them even before they are defined.
 This can promote bad design and cause confusion.

 **Do**